-Essential user parking permits are for professionals who need to park in any of Medway's controlled parking zones when working in the community.
+Essential user parking permits are for professionals who need to park in any of Medway's CPZ when working in the community.

 Late night parking permits allow the permit holder to park in a single car park between 7pm and 9am.
 You can only use the car park specified on the permit.

 Worshipper parking permits are for people to attend their place of worship on either Saturdays and bank holidays or